Terceira Rift: Pre-rift influences

 The structures present along the Terceira Rift have directions likely associated with pre-rift geometry, as they do not correspond to the current direction of spreading motion, which is approximately N70°.
 Evidence of pre-rift structures include ancient transform directions of N110°–N125°, reactivating as transtensional fault zones, and N–S directions from former middle-oceanic rift faults, reactivating as left-lateral fault zones.
-It is important to note other hotspot associated islands do not display these features, and thus, the reactivated structures are most likely a result of the complex tectonic setting associated with the Azores triple junction instability.
+Other hotspot associated islands do not display these features, and thus, the reactivated structures are most likely a result of the complex tectonic setting associated with the Azores triple junction instability.
 The above observations may represent earlier stages of development between the rifting of Eurasia and Africa.
 The first stage began in 25 Ma and lasted until 8 Ma, corresponding to the initial rifting of the oceanic plateau.
 At 8 Ma, extension began along a transform fault, until approximately 3 Ma, when the Terceira Rift axis was initiated.